Boats and Bikes

 Back in 1999, my mates Paul, Mike, Martin and I used to take time out from our busy schedules of being new fathers, and we’d meet weekly with a bunch of other local dads in a north London pub, where any mention of nappies was banned.
 Only ‘men’ topics like cars, computers, music, football… and cycling were allowed.

-Ever since then we’ve done a bike ride over 4 or 5 days, usually via a cheap Ryanair flight.
+Ever since then we’ve done a cycle ride over 4 or 5 days, usually via a cheap Ryanair flight.
 Back then we could take our own bikes for free, but nowadays that’s prohibitively expensive, so we hire bikes on arrival instead.

 Now that we’re all in our 60’s and 70’s, we get e-bikes.
 Some say it’s cheating.
 I disagree – we still have to pedal, but now we can go further and quicker.